MohdRas/kubernetes/README.md

 # kubectl
 - **kubectl get all**
     - all objects

+# K8s OBJECTS

+kubectl explain pods

+                    KIND:       Pod
+                    VERSION:    v1

+                    DESCRIPTION:
+                        Pod is a collection of containers that can run on a host.
+This resource is created by clients and scheduled onto hosts.

+                    FIELDS:
+                      apiVersion    <string>
+                        APIVersion defines the versioned schema of this representation of an object.
+                        Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.

+                      kind  <string>
+                        Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.

+                      metadata      <ObjectMeta>
+                        Standard object's metadata.

+                      spec  <PodSpec>
+                        Specification of the desired behavior of the pod.

+                      status        <PodStatus>
+                        Most recently observed status of the pod.
+This data may not be up to date.
+                        Populated by the system.
+Read-only.

+kubectl explain services

+                    KIND:       Service
+                    VERSION:    v1

+                    DESCRIPTION:
+                        Service is a named abstraction of software service (for example, mysql) consisting of local port (for example 3306) that the proxy listens on, and the selector that determines which pods will answer requests sent through the proxy.

+                    FIELDS:
+                      apiVersion    <string>
+                        APIVersion defines the versioned schema of this representation of an object.
+                        Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.

+                      kind  <string>
+                        Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.

+                      metadata      <ObjectMeta>
+                        Standard object's metadata.

+                      spec  <ServiceSpec>
+                        Spec defines the behavior of a service.

+                      status        <ServiceStatus>
+                        Most recently observed status of the service.
+Populated by the system.
+                        Read-only.

+kubectl explain statefulsets

+                        GROUP:      apps
+                        KIND:       Deployment
+                        VERSION:    v1

+                        DESCRIPTION:
+                            Deployment enables declarative updates for Pods and ReplicaSets.

+                        FIELDS:
+                          apiVersion    <string>
+                            APIVersion defines the versioned schema of this representation of an object.
+                            Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.

+                          kind  <string>
+                            Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.

+                          metadata      <ObjectMeta>
+                            Standard object's metadata.

+                          spec  <DeploymentSpec>
+                            Specification of the desired behavior of the Deployment.

+                          status        <DeploymentStatus>
+                            Most recently observed status of the Deployment.

+kubectl explain statefulsets

+                        GROUP:      apps
+                        KIND:       ReplicaSet
+                        VERSION:    v1

+                        DESCRIPTION:
+                            ReplicaSet ensures that a specified number of pod replicas are running at any given time.

+                        FIELDS:
+                          apiVersion    <string>
+                            APIVersion defines the versioned schema of this representation of an object.
+                            Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.

+                          kind  <string>
+                            Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.

+                          metadata      <ObjectMeta>
+                            If the Labels of a ReplicaSet are empty, they are defaulted to be the same as the Pod(s) that the ReplicaSet manages.
+Standard object's metadata.
+More
+                            info:

+                          spec  <ReplicaSetSpec>
+                            Spec defines the specification of the desired behavior of the ReplicaSet.

+                          status        <ReplicaSetStatus>
+                            Status is the most recently observed status of the ReplicaSet.
+This data may be out of date by some window of time.
+Populated by the system.
+Read-only.

+kubectl explain statefulsets

+GROUP:      apps
+KIND:       StatefulSet
+VERSION:    v1

+DESCRIPTION:
+    StatefulSet represents a set of pods with consistent identities.
+Identities are defined as:
+      - Network: A single stable DNS and hostname.
+      - Storage: As many VolumeClaims as requested.

+    The StatefulSet guarantees that a given network identity will always map to the same storage identity.

+FIELDS:
+  apiVersion    <string>
+    APIVersion defines the versioned schema of this representation of an object.
+    Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.

+  kind  <string>
+    Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.

+  metadata      <ObjectMeta>
+    Standard object's metadata.

+  spec  <StatefulSetSpec>
+    Spec defines the desired identities of pods in this set.

+  status        <StatefulSetStatus>
+    Status is the current status of Pods in this StatefulSet.
+This data may be out of date by some window of time.

 # POD
 - **kubectl version**
     - show version of "client" and "server" of kubectl